armbian/documentation/docs/Developer-Guide_User-Configurations.md

     [ o.k. ] Compiling dev kernel [ @host ]
     [ o.k. ] Using kernel config file [ lib/config/linux-sunxi-dev.config ]

+## User provided sources config
+If file `userpatches/sources/$LINUXFAMILY.conf` exists, it will be used instead of default one from `lib/config`.
+Look for the hint at the beginning of compilation process to select proper config file name.
+Example:

+	[ o.k. ] Adding user provided sun8i overrides

 ## User provided image customization script
 You can run additional commands to customize created image.
 Edit file: